ThomasBucaioni/my-repo-cmdline/Shell/Passwords/README.md

 # Custom password manager

-The goal is to have a non-synchronized password file for secondary websites needing an account.
+The goal is to have a non-synchronized password file for secondary websites needing an account:

-The script `sAddPassword.sh` adds a password to the list and the script `sRetrievePassword.sh` retrieves all the passwords matching the website name.
+- the script `sAddPassword.sh` adds a password to the list and the script `sRetrievePassword.sh` retrieves the passwords matching the website name
+- a copy is made to the clipboard with `xclip` under Xorg and `wl-copy` under Wayland
+- in the case several logins match the site
+- the password in the clipboard is always the first one found.

 Both scripts assume the username is `user` which you would need to change.